 Are you eligible?

-To enrol on the study abroad programme you must have completed at least one year of study and be in good academic standing at your home university, with a grade of 2.1, GPA of 3.0 (US system), 5.5 (Australian system) or equivalent.
-You must also meet our English language requirements
+To enrol on the study abroad programme you must have completed at least one year of study and be in good academic standing at your home university, with a grade of Upper Second Class (UK system), GPA of 3.0 (US system), 5.5 (Australian system) or equivalent.
+You must also meet our English language requirements.

 The study abroad programme welcomes applications from students who:

-- are nominated by one of our Worldwide partner universities for a place on the exchange programme
+- are nominated by one of our European or worldwide partner universities for a place on the exchange programme

 - will pay the University of Leeds tuition fee themselves, applying either independently or through an agent